-Baskets to fill

-Joe Hornbaker shows off the practical baskets he and volunteers at Fishes and Loaves Food Pantry will fill for needy families.
-His opera-tion, at St. James Episcopal Church, is one of 15 food banks in Floyd County which serve thousands of needy families.
-Workers agree that the need is up and resources are down.
+Baskets to fill Joe Hornbaker shows off the practical baskets he and volunteers at Fishes and Loaves Food Pantry will fill for needy families.
+His operation, at St. James Episcopal Church, is one of 15 food banks in Floyd County which serve thousands of needy families.
+Workers agree that the need is up and resources are down. region put a tremendous drain on food banks locally.

-ed.

-Gwen Hall, director of See Food, page two were being sent to the coastal . how much the goods were needregion put a tremendous drain on food banks locally.
 If they were to continue to serve needy families, they had to buy at retail prices.
 Malta Harvey, who, with her husband Milton, volunteers with the Middle Creek Community Development Club, says the organization's food pantry has "run completely out of funds."
-Among the smaller operations in the county, the Middle Creek group still managed to distribute enough food for 33,000 meals from January through November. serving about 400 families.
+Among the smaller operations in the county, the Middle Creek group still managed to distribute enough food for 33,000 meals from January through November, serving about 400 families.
 Harvey says the organization cannot afford to put turkeys in the Christmas baskets it distributes this year, but it will provide other foodstuffs in baskets to between 150 to 200 families.
 They did include turkeys in baskets given out at Thanksgiving, thanks to members of the Middle Creek Volunteer Fire Department.
 Hornbaker, whose Fishes and Loaves operation gave enough food for more than 52,000 meals last year, says volunteers are committed to preparing 35 baskets for Christmas.
 They got a boost last week from the Christian Appalachian Project, which received a load of food from Cincinnati.
-Hornbaker and helpers had to go to Louisa to make the pick up, but he says it was worth the trip, considering Duff students collect food each day for five days.
+Hornbaker and helpers had to go to Louisa to make the pick up, but he says it was worth the trip, considering were being sent to the coastal how much the goods were needregion put a tremendous drain on food banks locally.
+If they were Gwen Hall, director of See Food, page two Duff students collect food The theme of 4-H lessons for December is the "True Meaning of Christmas," with each lesson focusing on giving, sharing and caring.
+Ffifth grade students of Billie O'Quinn and Karen Hall at Duff Elementary School sponsored a schoolwide food drive to spotlight the concepts.
+They collected data each day and plotted the information on a graph.
+At the end of each day a student would announce the room winner for that day.
+A bar graph was displayed in the hallway with the data collected each day for five days.